 Needless to say, the more weight you carry, the tougher the climb will be.
 If you are not used to hiking with a pack, do a trial run with your bag for a whole day.
 Walk as much as you can uphill and if at the end of the day you are not able to carry the bag for another day, take out all non-essential items.
 The only exception to this rule is water and any medication you may need.

-Summer is hot in Japan so a heavy jacket is not often required.
-Dress in layers, a knit hat and thin gloves should keep you warm at the top.
+Summer is hot in Japan so a heavy jacket is not often required, but since Mt.
+Fuji’s peak is above 12,000 ft, it is cold up top.
+Pack a light jacket, layers, a knit hat and thin gloves.

 There is no need for sleeping bags if you are staying in a hut, but it would be a good idea if you plan to climb Mt.Fuji and not stay in a hut.
 It gets chilly on the top while you wait for the sunrise.